foundry-rs/starknet-foundry/docs/src/development/environment-setup.md

 ## Forking tests

 To be able to run tests from `crates/cheatnet/tests/starknet/forking.rs`, you must have RPC node set up on the `integration` network.
+See `.env.example` file in the root directory to see how your `.env` file should look like.

 > 📝 **Note**
 > This is only a temporary solution.
 We will use local node when `starknet-devnet-rs` supports RPC 0.4.0 specification.